IgniteUI/igniteui-docfx/en/components/grids_templates/row-selection.md

 }
 @@if(igxName === 'IgxTreeGrid'){
 ### Cascade Selection
 To enable multiple row selection in the [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) just set the [`rowSelection`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#rowSelection) property to `multipleCascade`.
 This will enable a row selector field on each row and in the @@igComponent header.
-The row selector allows users to select multiple rows which would select all children in the tree below the selected records.
-The selection persisting through scrolling, paging, and data operations, such as sorting and filtering.
-The row also can be selected by clicking on a cell or by pressing the *space* key when a cell is focused.
-If you have selected one row and *click* on another while holding the *shift* key, the selection of parent record will select all of its children even if they are not in the selected range.
-In this selection mode, when you *click* on a single row, the previous selected rows will be deselected.
+The row selector allows users to select multiple rows which would select all children in the tree below.
+The selection persists through scrolling, paging, and data operations, such as sorting and filtering.
+The row can also be selected by clicking on a cell or by pressing the *space* key when a cell is focused.
+If you have selected one row and *click* on another while holding the *shift* key, the selection of a parent record will select all of its children even if they are not in the selected range.
+In this selection mode, when you *click* on a single row, the previously selected rows will be deselected.
 If you *click* while holding the *ctrl* key, the row and its children will be toggled and the previous selection will be preserved.

 ```html
 <!-- selectionExample.component.html -->